nestauk/ojd_daps_skills/docs/source/pipeline_summary.md

 ## Metrics

 There is no exact way to evaluate how well our pipeline works; however we have several proxies to better understand how our approach compares.
+The analysis in this section was performed using the results of the `20220825` model.
+We believe the newer `20230808` model will improve these results, but the analysis hasn't been repeated.

 ### Comparison 1 - Top skill groups per occupation comparison to ESCO essential skill groups per occupation